codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 My concerns are: You can read out the Wifi credentials from an ESP32 with a simple [sketch](src/WiFiWithoutCredentials.ino) in plain text.

+Now I show you how to reproduce my concerns:

 ## Easy
-This is a common [Arduino sketch](src/WiFiWithCredentials.ino) to use a Wifi connection on an ESP32:
+This is a common, easy [Arduino sketch](src/WiFiWithCredentials.ino) to use a Wifi connection on an ESP32:
 ```
 #include <WiFi.h>